 There are many other Jewish names for God, which function as metaphors for various experiences of divinity.
 Some of these names, like “Rock” or “Light,” come from nature, and will be noted on this site.

 YHWH is considered too holy to pronounce aloud, and therefore is traditionally exchanged by the names Adonai (Lord) in prayer, or Hashem, “The Name” at other times.
-Today in the Jewish Renewal community, based on the teachings of Rabbi Zalman Schacther-Shalomi and a teaching in the Talmud (Bavli Eruvin 18b), you will hear some substitute “Yah,” which is the second part of the name, and reminds us of the praise: Hallelu-Yah!
+Today in the Jewish Renewal community, based on the teachings of Rabbi Zalman Schacther-Shalomi and a teaching in the Talmud (Bavli Eruvin 18b), you will hear some substitute “Yah,” which is the first part of the name, and reminds us of the praise: Hallelu-Yah!
 Mystical texts sometimes re-ordered the four Hebrew letters and called God, “Havayah,” a name that suggests endless becoming.

 Hebrew Pronunciation Guide

 In the Hebrew transliterations, pronounce the “ch” as in “Bach.”
 (Due to technical limitations on the site, the Hebrew letter khaf כ and the Hebrew letter chet ח are both transliterated as “ch,” except in some words where the chet is generally written as an “h” in English.)

 i = ee, as in bee